Erwin Kostedde: 'Black players will always be second choice in Germany' | DW | 13.10.2020

 "I never thought that something like this would happen," Kostedde says in amazement, while talking to DW about the number of Black Germans on the national team today.
 "The Black players all have so much self-confidence.
 I could never have imagined being so confident when I played."

-The son of a German mother and an absent American GI father, Kostedde was born in Münster, West Germany, in 1946, and would eventually become the first Black to break German football's "color barrier."
+The son of a German mother and an absent American GI father, Kostedde was born in the western German city of Münster in 1946, and he would eventually become the first Black to break German football's "color barrier."

 Read more: Anti-racism protests spread to Berlin and London

-But he failed to find the net for Germany, which perhaps isn't overly surprising given that he only made three appearances after being thurst into an environment he remembers as being explicitly racist.
+But he failed to find the net for Germany, which perhaps isn't surprising perhaps, given that he only made three appearances after being thrust into an environment he remembers as being explicitly racist.

 "Playing for Germany as a Black man was a sensation in the press, all eyes on Erwin Kostedde!" he recalls.
 "But I was alone, I was really alone."